 Landscape Architecture Overview:

-This project transformed a former vehicular-oriented street into a walkable mall for Simpson College and the City of Indianola communities.
-The plaza, stretching nearly a quarter mile long, features a juxtaposition of solid geometry and swooping, curvilinear paving bands that create both a direction for movement through campus, as well as a series of spaces to relax, hold class, tailgate, or even accommodate a large event.
+This project transforms a former vehicular-oriented street into a walkable mall for Simpson College and the City of Indianola.
+The plaza, stretching nearly a quarter mile long, features a juxtaposition of solid geometry and swooping, curvilinear paving bands that create both a direction for movement through campus, as well as a series of spaces to relax, hold class, tailgate or even accommodate a large event.

 Art Studio Overview: